SWFSC/swfscAirDAS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Added a reference describing AirDAS data
+* Added a reference describing AirDAS data to the Description, and fixed broken url
 * Ensured that all examples and vignettes use only one core

 ## Release summary